-Michigan Tech's Surveying Engineering program is accredited by the Engineering Accreditation Commission (EAC) of the Accreditation Board for Engineering and Technology (ABET).
+Michigan Tech's Surveying Engineering program is accredited by the Engineering Accreditation Commission of the ABET.
 Data on annual student enrollment and degrees awarded can be viewed by clicking on the following two links: annual enrollment and degrees awarded annually.

 Program Educational Objectives (PEOs) describe the attributes that we aspire for our graduates to possess three to five years after graduation.
 The BS degree program in Surveying Engineering (SE) prepares graduates with the technical and managerial skills necessary to enter careers in land surveying, photogrammetry, and mapping; who are well prepared to work both in the field and in the office.

-- PEO 1: Graduates will be able to analyze and solve surveying engineering problems by applying basic principles of mathematics, science, and engineering.
+- Graduates will be able to analyze and solve surveying engineering problems by applying basic principles of mathematics, science, and engineering.

-- PEO 2: Graduates will be able to use modern surveying engineering techniques, skills, and tools to identify, formulate, and solve surveying engineering problems.
+- Graduates will be able to use modern surveying engineering techniques, skills, and tools to identify, formulate, and solve surveying engineering problems.

-- PEO 4: Graduates will be prepared for professional practice in surveying engineering.
+- Graduates will be prepared for professional practice in surveying engineering.

-- PEO 6: Provide the education needed for the graduates to become qualified as licensed professional surveyors.
+- Provide the education needed for the graduates to become qualified as licensed professional surveyors.

 The SE Student Outcomes (SOs) capture the desired attributes that the SE program in the School of Technology aspires to impart to its students through the curriculum and academic experience.

-- SO 1: An ability to apply knowledge of mathematics, geospatial science, and engineering
+- An ability to apply knowledge of mathematics, geospatial science, and engineering

-- SO 2: An ability to design and conduct experiments (i.e. field measurements), as well as to analyze and interpret remotely sensed geospatial data
+- An ability to design and conduct experiments (i.e. field measurements), as well as to analyze and interpret remotely sensed geospatial data

-- SO 3: An ability to design a system, component, or process to meet desired and applicable Surveying Engineering related needs
+- An ability to design a system, component, or process to meet desired and applicable Surveying Engineering related needs

-- SO 10: A knowledge of contemporary issues in geospatial science and technology
+- A knowledge of contemporary issues in geospatial science and technology

-- SO 11: An ability to use the techniques, skills and modern Surveying Engineering equipment necessary for surveying engineering practice
+- An ability to use the techniques, skills and modern Surveying Engineering equipment necessary for surveying engineering practice

-- SO 12: An ability to use surveying engineering related computer tools and environments
+- An ability to use surveying engineering related computer tools and environments